 LIHEAP helps low-income households and seniors with their energy bills, providing vital assistance during the cold winter months.
 LIHEAP households are among the most vulnerable in the country.
 According to the National Energy Assistance Director’s Association (NEADA), nearly 90 percent of LIHEAP recipients have at least one household member who is a child, elderly or disabled.
 For these households, LIHEAP funding has been a lifeline during challenging economic times.

-PMAA member companies market over 95 percent of the heating oil sold in the United States.
-Heating oil marketers have a unique relationship with their customers and communities that electric and natural gas utilities cannot provide.
-Heating oil dealers are mostly small, second and third generation family-owned businesses who provide both fuel supply and service for heating oil equipment for millions of customers nationwide.
-Thus, they are on the front lines every day in the winter to make sure their customers stay warm, whether that means having available fuel or equipment, that works.
+PMAA member companies’ market over 95 percent of the heating fuel sold in the United States.
+Heating fuel marketers have a unique relationship with their customers and communities that electric and natural gas utilities cannot provide.
+Heating fuel dealers are mostly small, second and third generation family-owned businesses who provide both fuel supply and service for heating fuel equipment for millions of customers nationwide.
+Thus, they are on the front lines every winter day to make sure their customers stay warm, by having reliable fuel and equipment services.

 “THE ASK” Committees: House and Senate Appropriations Committees; All lawmakers

 - Urge all members to support an additional $4.3 billion in funding for LIHEAP in any upcoming coronavirus relief package.

 PMAA STAFF CONTACT: Sherri Stone, firstname.lastname@example.org